 He gained experience on the West Coast from 1989-94, when he was a senior associate athletic director at Long Beach State.
 He got his start in administration at Miami (Fla.) in 1983 as the athletic business manager.

 Radakovich is a 1980 graduate of Indiana (Pa.), where he earned a bachelor of science degree in finance.
 He was also a football letterman and student coach with the Crimson Hawk program.
 He was enshrined into the Beaver County Sports Hall of Fame in 2008 and was recognized as a distinguished alumnus from Indiana (Pa.) in 2009.

 He earned his master’s degree in business administration from Miami (Fla.) in 1982.

-Radakovich, born June 9, 1958, and his wife, Marcie, have two children, Christian, a 2012 Georgia Tech graduate, and Grant, a student-athlete playing football at Mercer.
+Radakovich, born June 9, 1958, and his wife, Marcie, have two sons, Christian, a 2012 Georgia Tech graduate, and Grant, a student-athlete who plays football at Mercer.